viccon/sturdyc/README.md

 # Evictions

 The cache has two eviction strategies.
-One is a run a background job which continuously evicts expired records from each shard.
+One is a background job which continuously evicts expired records from each shard.
 However, there are options to both tweak the interval at which the job runs: